Introduction

 The Tennessee Surgical Quality Collaborative (TSQC) is a partnership between the Tennessee Chapter of the American College of Surgeons, the Tennessee Hospital Association’s Center for Patient Safety, and participating hospitals across the state.
+TSQC is excited to announce that it will expand in 2026.
 Historically, TSQC participation has been limited to hospitals engaged in the ACS National Surgical Quality Improvement Program (NSQIP).
-TSQC vision and mission are to identify and share best surgical practices, understand how surgical teams achieve optimal outcomes, and improve care for all surgical patients through open discussion, information sharing, and a collaborative team approach.

-TSQC is excited to announce that it is expanding in 2026.
-This expansion will welcome THA member hospitals not currently participating in NSQIP through a new tiered participation approach.
+The expansion will welcome THA member hospitals not currently participating in NSQIP through a new tiered participation approach.
 The tiered approach introduces three levels of involvement:

 THA Member Hospitals participating at this level shall be eligible to attend TSQC educational sessions.
 Hospitals may voluntarily submit, or utilize, aggregate data currently collected and submitted by all Tennessee hospitals to THA, including but not limited to claims data, NHSN data, and PSI-90 measures.
 Participating hospitals will also have the opportunity to contribute to the identification, design, and development of TSQC quality improvement projects and programming.